 Once the fabric is “grown,” it is removed from the bath and can be used in one of two ways:

-2. While wet it can be molded onto a three dimensional form which creates a perfectly molded shape.
+- While wet it can be molded into a three-dimensional form which creates a perfectly molded shape.

 Its only drawback is that fabric is its absorbency.
 When they are exposed to rain it can get very soggy.
 The company is planning to improve its water resistance capacity.
 As the material is still in development, it is not commercially available, but the research is ongoing, and BioCoture is open to collaboration with anyone working in the field.